 After a respectful pause at the end of the ceremony, I taped a quick interview with Gen. Norton and saluted.

-It is sometimes said, military service is the least “individual” undertaking.
-The individual must, of necessity, always remain “expendable,” to be sacrificed, if necessary for the greater good — the mission must be accomplished for the nation to survive.
+It is sometimes said military service is the least “individual” undertaking.
+The individual must, of necessity, always remain “expendable,” to be sacrificed, if necessary, for the greater good — the mission must be accomplished for the nation to survive.
 Over time, that principle of supreme sacrifice by the individual has been turned on its head.
 The Vietnam War greatly precipitated that reversal.
 (Partiality from What Remains by Sarah E. Wagner.)

-After the pilot twisted the throttle on the Huey to 6,500 rpm, pivoted, and lifted us from the erstwhile battlefield at 2-Gs; an olive drab poncho liner fluttered among the dust and debris, above the hallowed ground.
+After the pilot pulled the starter switch, twisted the throttle to 6,600 rpm, pivoted, and lifted us from the erstwhile battlefield at 2-Gs, an olive drab poncho liner fluttered among the dust and debris above the hallowed ground.

-I kept my eyes on the men — what remained of 1st Platoon — until they shrank, then disappeared in the distance.
-For the brave soldiers who fought and died there; I will revere and cherish for all time.
+I kept my eyes on the men — what remained of 1st platoon — until they shrank, then disappeared in the distance.
+For the brave soldiers who fought and died there, I will revere and cherish for all time.

-When the battles of the Vietnam War were written, this ambush would hardly merit a mention, it had no name, no hill was conquered.
+When the battles of the Vietnam War were written, this ambush would hardly merit a mention, it had no name, and no hill was conquered.

-My adventure in the field with a 1st Cav infantry platoon when scores of NVA were intent on killing us all doesn’t make me a foot soldier, by a long shot.
-Next time though, I won’t stutter when an infantryman asks me, “You been out there, out there in the shit?”
-I won’t feel like an interloper; not like an intruder at all.
+My adventure in the field with a 1st Cav Infantry platoon when scores of NVA were intent on killing us all doesn’t make me a foot soldier by a long shot.
+Next time, though, I won’t stutter when an infantryman asks me, “You been out there, out there in the shit?”
+I won’t feel like an interloper, not like an intruder at all.

-With my book classified a work of fiction, I have taken a few liberties in the sequencing of some incidents, including their operations and movements for continuity, dramatic effect, clarity, transition, and people’s privacy.
-Therefore, not every detail, exact time and place, type of weapon, or conveyance would not necessarily withstand archival scrutiny.
-(Not written by a lawyer).
+With my book classified as Historical Fiction, I am allowed to and have taken, a few liberties in sequencing some events, including their operations and movements for continuity, dramatic effect, clarity, transition, and people’s privacy.
+Therefore, not every detail, exact time and place, type of weapon, or conveyance would necessarily withstand archival scrutiny.